Spring Flowering Shrubs Offer a Symphony of Color, Form and Scent for Your Spring Garden

 Enkianthus campanulatus, redvein enkianthus, Zones 5-7.
 Clusters of creamy bell-shaped flowers veined with red (hence the name) form at the tips of the branches.
 Enjoys the same soil and growing conditions as rhododendrons.
 Great for fall color, too.
 Best in the cooler climates of the northeast and the Pacific northwest.

 Enkianthus perulatus, white enkianthus, Zones 5-7.
-This Japanese native has white bell-shaped flowers in spring and can grow from to 6 feet, but can be kept smaller with pruning.
+This Japanese native has white bell-shaped flowers in spring and can grow to 6 feet, but can be kept smaller with pruning.
 As with Hydrangea macrophylla, it blooms on the previous season’s growth, so any pruning should be done immediately after flowering.
 A good choice for a hedging or a specimen in a woodland planting.
 Great fall color!

 Exochorda racemosa, common pearlbush, Zones 4-8.
 Lovely as a bride!
 Round buds resemble pearls and swell like little

+balloonflowers opening to showy five-petaled pure white flowers.
 Curious five-lobed seedpods in the fall resemble star anise.

 Click here for spring flowering shrubs F - P.